dineshdb/ictc_events/README.md

 * deploy frontend
 * To sync new updates ``git pull --recurse-submodules``.

+### Tools required
+* Browsers and their developers tools
+* Postman for managing and testing REST APIs
+* node/npm, reactjs, etc

 ### Build Backend
 * ``cd`` into backend
 * Build using ``./gradlew build``